 “You mean a freak.
-A killer monster with fucked up arms,” Wylie said bitterly.
+A killer monster with fucked up arms,” Wylie spat bitterly.
 “Don’t worry, I’ve heard it all before.”

 Wylie rolled his eyes.
 “Listen, dude, I know all about shifters, and I’m not like those guys.
 I don’t turn into anything fluffy, no fur or crazy inner animal.
 I’m some kind of demon monster who can only change his arms.”
 Wylie turned with eyes narrowed as fingers again touched his.
 He held his hand still as the man’s pale digits wavered near.
 “Careful.
 The scales are super sharp, so don’t go cutting yourself up even more.”